 The Brussels effect and regulatory arbitrage

-The “Brussels effect” describes the process of EU regulation influencing regulation internationally.
-This term is often held in a positive regard, with GDPR commonly cited as the flagship example.
 The EU hopes that the EU AI Act will have a similar impact.
-This act was the first comprehensive AI legislation passed into law, with the principal aim of balancing technological innovation and risk.
-However, could this hoped first-mover advantage actually become a first-mover disadvantage?
+It was the first comprehensive AI legislation passed into law, aiming to balance innovation and risk.
+But, could this hoped first-mover advantage actually become a first-mover disadvantage?

 The situation